Saroj-kr-tharu/SurakshyaCloud/README.md

 ## 🌟 Overview

 **SurakshyaCloud** is a production-ready, scalable cloud storage backend service built with Node.js and Express.
-It provides secure file and folder management capabilities with AWS S3 integration, CloudFront CDN for content delivery, and comprehensive authentication and authorization mechanisms.
+It provides secure file and folder management capabilities with AWS S3 integration, CloudFront CDN for content delivery, comprehensive authentication and authorization mechanisms, and advanced sharing features for collaboration.

 ### Key Highlights

 - 🔐 **Enterprise Security**: JWT-based authentication with refresh tokens and role-based access control
 - ☁️ **AWS Integration**: S3 for storage, CloudFront for CDN with signed URLs
 - 📁 **Hierarchical Storage**: Folder structure with file organization capabilities
+- � **Collaborative Sharing**: Public share links and private access control for files/folders
-- 🚀 **Scalable Architecture**: Clean separation of concerns with Repository-Service-Controller pattern
+- �🚀 **Scalable Architecture**: Clean separation of concerns with Repository-Service-Controller pattern
 - 📊 **Storage Management**: Track user storage quotas and file metadata
 - 🔄 **File Operations**: Upload, download, rename, move, and delete with atomic operations